 Operating as a community garden model in close coordination with Rio Grande Community Farm, our program is focused on building relationships between new Americans and improving mental and physical well-being through farming and connection to place.
-We hold joint workshops with community partners, one-on-one technical assistance for farmers, hands on growers’ market training, and a supportive community of gardeners! of
+We hold joint workshops with community partners, provide one-on-one technical assistance for farmers, hands on food business and marketing training, and engage with a supportive community of volunteers and neighbors!

 This three-tier program is designated to empower individuals and increase self-sufficiency through the act of farming.